ipython/ipyparallel/docs/source/process.rst

     ``--ip=*`` instructs ZeroMQ to listen on all interfaces, but it does not contain the IP needed for engines / clients to know where the controller actually is.
-    This can be specified with ``--location=10.0.0.1``,
+    This can be specified with the ``--location`` argument, such as ``--location=10.0.0.1``, or ``--location=server.local``,
-    the specific IP address of the controller, as seen from engines and/or clients.
+    the specific IP address or hostname of the controller, as seen from engines and/or clients.
-    IPython tries to guess this value by default, but it will not always guess correctly.
+    IPython uses ``socket.gethostname()`` for this value by default, but it may not always be the right value.
     Check the ``location`` field in your connection files if you are having connection trouble.

+.. versionchanged:: 6.1

+    Support hostnames in location, in addition to ip addresses.

 .. note::